-(1) The provisions of § 18 Para.
-15 and Appendix 2.3 apply to all subject examination regulations entering into force after the date on which these general provisions enter into force.

-(2) These general provisions for rules for subject area examinations for Bachelor's and Master's degrees at the University of Kassel take effect on April 1st, 2016.
+- (1) The provisions of § 18 Para.
+15 and Appendix 2.3 apply to all subject examination regulations entering into force after the date on which these general provisions enter into force. - (2) These general provisions for rules for subject area examinations for Bachelor's and Master's degrees at the University of Kassel take effect on April 1st, 2016. - (3) These examination regulations came into force on 28 July 2020 in the version last amended on 8 July 2020.